 Pro: it’s built into the hosting that you purchased, so there’s nothing to add or activate.

-Con: if you decide to go with a different hosting plan using a different vendor, you can’t move your site because the builder is proprietary.
+Con: if you decide to go with a different hosting plan using a different vendor later, in almost all cases you can’t move your site because the builder is proprietary.
 Sometimes the ability to extend the functionality of your website is limited.

 We rarely recommend that clients go this route.
 Whenever you rely upon a vendor’s proprietary software, you risk losing your information if they suddenly make a change.
 We’ve discussed this concept similarly with social media.

 A CMS, or Content Management System, is a particular type of system that can be used as a website builder.
 The most popular one is WordPress (what this site is build upon, as well as sites for almost all of our clients), and you may have also heard about Drupal, Joomla, or Magento, to name a few.
 A CMS is software that facilitates creating, editing, organizing, and publishing content to a website.